facebookresearch/AutoCAT/README.md

 (py38) $ conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.3 -c pytorch
 ```

-The enviroment need [moolib](https://github.com/facebookresearch/moolib) as the RPC backend for distributed RL training.
+The enviroment needs [moolib](https://github.com/facebookresearch/moolib) as the RPC backend for distributed RL training.
 Please follow the moolib installation instructions.
 We recommend building moolib from source with the following steps.

 ```